jakearchibald/jakearchibald.com/static-build/posts/2023/01/unhandled-rejections/index.md

 // In this case the promise is handled,
 // but a rejection will be turned into a throw.

-// But not this:
+// Including this:
 promise.then(() => {
   // …
 });
-// …because it doesn't handle the rejected case,
+// …although, since this doesn't handle the rejected case,
-// it only handles the success case.
+// it returns a new promise that's also rejected,
+// and that new promise will be unhandled (all new promises are unhandled).
 ```

-A promise is handled when something is done in reaction to promise rejection, even if it's creating another rejected promise, or turning a rejected promise into a throw.
+A promise is handled when something is done in reaction to that promise, even if it's creating another rejected promise, or turning a rejected promise into a throw.

 Once a promise is rejected, you have until just-after the next processing of microtasks to handle that rejection, else it may count as an unhandled rejection ('may', because there's a little bit of wiggle room with task queuing).